 The Award for Excellent PhD Thesis is offered for the purpose of encouraging and rewarding outstanding research in psychology.

-The Award may be offered at each Australian tertiary institution or higher education provider that has an appropriate APAC accredited program.
+The Award may be offered at each Australian tertiary institution or higher education provider that has an APAC accredited AOU.

 Each year, up to three Awards for Excellent PhD Thesis may be conferred.

-- Candidates need not be members of the Society
+- Candidates must be Members of the Society

 2. Judging Criteria